 We want the event to be a place where all staff, volunteers and clients who adhere to different religions or beliefs feel it is safe and comfortable to be open about their religion or belief.
 We will challenge negative views and practices and provide training so that there is a better understanding of the issues amongst our staff.

 Taste of London will continue to employ and serve people of all age groups and will ensure its policies do not adversely affect staff or services users because of their age.

 We will ensure that we do not unfairly discriminate in the employment of Staff and volunteers or the provision of services on grounds of age, both old and young.

 Taste of London will strive to ensure that the purchase of goods, services and facilities is undertaken in line with our equality and diversity commitments.
 We want to engage with a diverse range of suppliers and ensure that businesses from diverse communities have an equal opportunity of competing for our contracts.
 We will endeavor wherever practicable to purchase from agencies or companies who share our values on equality of opportunity and diversity.

 Taste of London will provide in depth training for its entire staff and volunteers on all Equality and Diversity Issues.
 This will include training on the new Equality Duties and consideration of how equality impacts on all aspects of our business, not just employment issues.

 All exhibitors and contractors who are involved with the show are provided with the clarity required around the compliance that is required on their behalf to the relevant DDA regulations.

-All Taste of London staff are briefed under current DDA regulations.
+All Taste of London staff are briefed under current Equalitites Act requirements.
 This explains how to address and deal with visitors with disabilities.
 Key management staff are given more training and insight into this and have the confidence and experience to deal with enquires and complaints.
 In addition the security and stewards that are employed have all been trained internally by their company on these matters – this is a service level agreement requirement with our security and stewarding suppliers.